 We hit these acute crises of meaning when our sense of who we are and what we’re doing as a working artist no longer holds water.
 We feel things lurking underneath the surface–bigger questions, deeper issues, powerful pulls that we feel an urgent need to address.
 Yet we know viscerally that our present methods are not up to the task.
 The problem is that we’re biologically wired to seek solutions from within the zone of what we presently see as possible.
 Even though we know that the familiar doesn’t serve us, we look to it because that’s all we know.
 Ironically, the greater the depth of our mastery, the more violently we resist what Susan Rubin Suleiman described as “Risking who we are, and stepping into the unknown.”
 Yet to restore meaning to our lives and our art careers, when we hit such a crisis, this is precisely what we have to do.

-A particularly potent illustration of this phenomenon is with older artists who wake one day with a chill knowing that their remaining time to work is finite and that they will have to find fulfilling means of working in full knowledge of this deeper truth.
+A particularly potent illustration of this phenomenon is with older artists who wake one day with a chill knowing that their remaining time to work is finite and that they will have to find fulfilling means of working.
 Artists who enter this late phase are known to develop an “altersteihl,” a term used by art historians to describe a revitalized brilliance in the work of aged visual artists, that is motivated by different concerns departs sharply, but vitally from past work.

 Janice Blaze Rocke, a painter, writer, and cultural producer, captures the essence of this transition beautifully in a paragraph from her forthcoming novel, Resurrections in the Dark.
 “But then there’s the other part of growing old.
 The certainty of death.
 These days that certainty precedes my desire for drugs and alcohol as the source of my obsession to produce art and writing–as if I’m attempting to create something timeless, to somehow transcend death.
 Make a part of myself immortal,” she writes.

-Working Artists Must First Assess Their Goals Before Adopting New Styles or Technologies
+Assess Your Goals Before Adopting New Styles or Technologies

-LAS: You’ve written that the emerging mid career-established working artist model is not a viable narrative arc for artists, and instead you propose a new narrative– “developing discipline, achieving mastery, enacting self-authorship, attaining eminence, and creating legacy.”
-Why is this model more accurate, and how does it speak to the practicalities of being a working artist today?
+LAS: As a creative career coach, you’ve written that the emerging, mid-career, and established working artist model is not a viable path for artists.
+Instead, you propose a new narrative– “developing discipline, achieving mastery, enacting self-authorship, attaining eminence, and creating legacy.”
+Why is this model more accurate, and how does it speak to being a working artist today?

 Marc Zegans: The model I’ve shaped invites us as artists to ask questions about where we are in our developmental arc.
 What are my true needs at this stage of my creative life?
 What practices will serve me well?
 How do I cultivate the resources and support I need to thrive?
 Because it prompts such questions but gives us a developmental frame in which to respond, it pushes toward greater accuracy than the conventional model, which focuses on externals.